 WP&P 11-104.
 Definitions.

-Connected.
+Connected (Wells).
 Permanent or temporary connections including aboveground plumbing and hose(s) that convey water from the well or source to a home or business.

 Corporate Ownership.
 Includes ownership by legal entities, including but not limited to, corporations, limited liability companies, corporate trusts, partnerships, and not-for-profit associations.

 Seepage Water or Seepage.
-Diverted flow which is not consumptively used and which slowly seeps underground and eventually returns to a surface or groundwater source.
-Typical examples of seepage water include underground losses from an irrigation ditch or pond.
+Flow diverted from a source and moved through a conveyance that infiltrates underground and eventually returns to surface water or groundwater.
+Seepage is not limited to, but may include, irrigation ditch or pond losses.

 Substantial Credible Information.
-Probable, believable facts sufficient to support a reasonable legal theory upon which the OE should proceed with the action requested by the person providing the information.
+Probable, believable facts and interpretations based on facts, sufficient to support a credible technical analysis and reasonable legal theory upon which the OE should proceed with the action requested by the person providing the information.

 Ditch Tailwater or Tailwater.
-Part of a diverted flow which is not consumptively used and which returns as surface water to any surface water source.
-Tailwater occurs when an irrigation application of water exceeds what can be absorbed into the ground.
-The water that stays on the surface and is not absorbed into the earth and which remains at the end of the furrow and is collected in a tailwater ditch is tailwater.
+Flow diverted from a source and moves through a conveyance which returns as surface water to any surface water source.
+Tailwater may originate from end or ditch or canal flows, or from on-farm runoff that leaves the water application area as surface flow.

 Water Use Plan.
-Organized description from an engineer, hydrologist, or design specialist describing how water will be used, including, but not limited to volumes, flow rates, purposes, timing, conveyance, all associated water rights to be used, points of diversion, places of use, and storage.
+Complete technical analysis with supporting information and calculations from an engineer, hydrologist, or technical professional with expertise in water use planning describing how water will be used, including, but not limited to volumes, flow rates, purposes, timing, conveyance, all associated water rights to be used, points of diversion, places of use, and storage.
 A Water Use Plan should provide all the necessary information for the OE to confirm the accuracy of calculations and determine that a use is within the criteria set forth in the Ordinance and these WP&Ps.

 Wells.
 Unless specifically stated otherwise, the use of the term well(s) includes developed springs.